tiffbu/equestria_delight/README.md

 # equestria_delight
-farmers delight addon for mlp foods, with pony orgins compatibility
+farmers delight addon for mlp foods, all item have 3d models and it have pony orgins compatibility nyhehhehehe